Special procedural guarantees

 The Ceseda does not define the notion of “adequate support” contained in Article 24(3) of the recast Asylum Procedures Directive.
 However, specific procedural safeguards relating to the interview include:[2]

-2. The possibility for an asylum seeker to ask that the interview be conducted by a protection officer and with an interpreter from a specific gender.
-This request has to be motivated and manifestly founded by the difficulty to express the grounds for his or her claim in presence of people from a certain gender (especially in situations of sexual violence);
+• The possibility for an asylum seeker to ask that the interview be conducted by a protection officer and with an interpreter of a specific gender.
+This request has to be motivated and manifestly founded by the difficulty to express the grounds for their claim in presence of people from a certain gender (especially in situations of sexual violence);[3]

 The law maintains the possibility for the asylum seeker to request a closed-door audience with the CNDA.
 This decision can also be taken by the President of the court session if circumstances so require.[3]

-OFPRA has set up 5 thematic groups (groupes de référents thématiques) of about 20-30 staff each, covering the following elements: sexual orientation and gender identity; unaccompanied children; torture; trafficking in human beings; and violence against women.[4]
+OFPRA has set up 5 thematic groups (groupes de référents thématiques), around the following topics: sexual orientation and gender identity; unaccompanied children; torture; trafficking in human beings; and violence against women.[6]
 The thematic groups follow internal guidelines developed by the référents and revised every year.
 OFPRA has also established a position of Head of Mission – Vulnerability as of 2016.

 These officials follow specialised training on the specific issues they deal with:

-• Officers dealing with claims from unaccompanied children must be specifically trained on this matter.
+• Officers dealing with claims from unaccompanied children must be specifically trained and certified.
 They are trained on the particularities of asylum claims lodged by young individuals and also have to attend a mandatory training on techniques for collecting personal stories, using the EASO training module on Interviewing Children;

 • A protection officer may interview an applicant presenting other vulnerabilities.
 In such cases, officers are trained based on internal training packs which refer to external sources e.g. TRACKS project or GRETA report for victims of trafficking.

 In addition, OFPRA staff is trained on issues related to testimonies recounting painful events during the interview process.
-It is particularly important as the lack of sensitive approaches to vulnerable applicants has had further negative consequences.
+It is particularly important as the lack of sensitive approaches to vulnerable applicants has further negative consequences.
 For instance, it means that no special precautions are taken in the formulation of a negative answer.
-According to a social worker from Forum réfugiés – Cosi, for instance, some negative decisions mention the fact that the claimant had shown no emotion when recalling the rape she had been subjected to or that the claimant seemed distant from the recollection of the abuses she was describing.
-Asylum seekers can be extremely hurt when they see such comments in the summary of their interviews.
+According to a social worker from Forum réfugiés – Cosi, for instance, some negative decisions mention the fact that the claimant showed no emotion when recalling the rape they had been subjected to or that the claimant seemed distant from the recollection of the abuses they were describing.
+Asylum seekers can be extremely distressed when they see such comments.

-According to a recent report by the Quality Council, OFPRA has marked notable improvements in terms of sensitivity and professionalism vis-à-vis asylum claims lodged by women.[5]
-In addition, by the end of 2019, more than 9,000 were under OFPRA protection on grounds of risk of female genital mutilation (FGM).[6]
+According to a recent report by the High Council on Equality, OFPRA has made notable improvements in terms of sensitivity and professionalism vis-à-vis asylum claims lodged by women.[7]
+In addition, by the end of 2019, more than 9,000 persons were under OFPRA protection on grounds of risk of female genital mutilation (FGM).[8]

 Prioritisation and exemption from special procedures